SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 22. In the Visual Studio **Solution Explorer**, locate the Web.config file.

-23. In the Web.config file, locate the add `name="NorthWindEntities"` element and replace the existing connectionString value with the connection string information that you saved locally in step 19.
+23. In the Web.config file, locate the add `name="NorthWindEntities"` element and replace the existing `connectionString` value with the connection string information that you saved locally in step 19.

 	```XML
 	  <add name="NorthWindEntities"
       connectionString="metadata=res://*/Northwind.csdl|res://*/Northwind.ssdl|res://*/Northwind.msl;provider=System.Data.SqlClient;provider connection string=&amp;quot;data source=<Your Server Here>.database.windows.net;initial catalog=NorthWind;user id=<Your Username Here>@<Your Server Here>;password=<Your Password Here>;MultipleActiveResultSets=True;App=EntityFramework&amp;quot;"
       providerName="System.Data.EntityClient" />
 	```

     <br/>

 24. Save the Web.config file.

 ## SharePoint list on the add-in web (Notes scenario)

-The Notes list scenario, which uses a SharePoint list on an add-in web, shows how lists perform in a SharePoint Add-in web.
+The Notes scenario, which uses a SharePoint list on an add-in web, shows how lists perform in a SharePoint Add-in web.
 The Notes list is created in the add-in web with a title and description field.
 The SharePoint REST API queries the Notes list and returns all the notes based on a customer ID.

 Using lists in the add-in web has one important advantage over other storage solutions: you can use simple SharePoint REST API calls to query data.